About Death and Life

 About letting go

 Realising that Life and Death are one and the same is one important step.
-Learning and practising letting go is another important step and something to do for the rest of your life.
+Learning and practicing letting go is another important step and something to do for the rest of your life.

 It is a way of living that transforms your life and brings harmony, inner peace and